Trans Canada Trail – RiverWalk | Centre Street Bridge

 Calgary, bike, walk, tour, summer, urban,

-You can use the many bridges to create loops.
-Explore both sides of the Bow River.
+You can use the many bridges to create loops and explore both sides of the Bow River.
 Chill in Prince’s Island Park, a vibrant green space home to many festivals and events throughout the year.

-Construction on the Eau Claire Area Improvements is ongoing and scheduled to be completed with Eau Claire Plaza in 2025.
+Construction on the Eau Claire Area Improvements is ongoing, you can learn more here: Eau Claire Plaza.

 Dedicated pedestrian and bike lanes continue to the east for approximately 1.6 km from Centre Street Bridge to 9th Avenue SE.
 Scenic views and manicured, natural landscape make the RiverWalk a destination while encouraging active methods of transport.